Pacific War: Allies

-The major Allied participants included China, the United States, the United Kingdom, Australia, New Zealand and the Netherlands.
+The major Allied participants included China, the United States, and the British Empire.
 China had already been engaged in a war against Japan since 1937.
 The US and its territories, including the Philippine Commonwealth, entered the war after the Japanese attack on Pearl Harbor in 1941, which was followed by declarations of war by Japan on Australia, Canada, New Zealand and the United Kingdom, as well as the Dutch government-in-exile which retained control of the Dutch East Indies.
 All of these were members of the Pacific War Council.
 From 1944 the French commando group Corps Léger d'Intervention also took part in resistance operations in Indochina.
-Some active pro-allied guerrillas in Asia included the Malayan Peoples' Anti-Japanese Army, the Korean Liberation Army, the Free Thai Movement, the Việt Minh, the Khmer Issarak, and the Hukbalahap.
+Some active pro-allied guerrillas in Asia included the Hukbalahap, the Korean Liberation Army, the Free Thai Movement, the Việt Minh, the Khmer Issarak, and the Malayan Peoples' Anti-Japanese Army.

 The Soviet Union fought two short, undeclared border conflicts with Japan in 1938 and again in 1939, then remained neutral through the Soviet–Japanese Neutrality Pact of April 1941, until August 1945 when it (and Mongolia) joined the rest of the Allies and invaded the territory of Manchukuo, China, Inner Mongolia, and the Japanese territories such as Korea and South Sakhalin (Karafuto).